 The Inside Story understands the importance of protecting an individual’s privacy.
-We adhere to the Code of Professional Behaviour of the Market and Social Research Society of Australia (AMSRS) and the Market and Social Research Privacy Principles.
+We adhere to the Code of Professional Behaviour of the market research profession’s peak body The Research Society (formerly known as the Australian Market and Social Research Society of Australia (AMSRS)) and the Market and Social Research Privacy Principles.
 This code is designed to protect individual privacy while enabling legitimate social and market research practice with a view to the latest Australian Privacy Principles implemented in March 2014.

-Should you wish to check the bona fides of any market research survey or project, AMSRS can be contacted on its free Survey Line on 1300 364 830.
-The AMSRS website, www.amsrs.com.au, provides information on the AMSRS Code of Professional Behaviour and the Market and Social Research Privacy Principles.
+Should you wish to check the bona fides of any market research survey or project, The Research Society can be contacted on its free Survey Line on 1300 364 830.
+The Research Society website, www.researchsociety.com.au, provides information on The Research Society/AMSRS Code of Professional Behaviour and the Market and Social Research Privacy Principles.

 Why we collect personal information

 Personal information is collected and held for market and social research purposes only.
 Only information relevant to the project is collected.
 All research results are aggregated and individual information not disclosed to other parties who are not involved in the research project unless with the explicit approval of those individual participants.
 The Inside Story does not disclose personal data to overseas recipients except under those terms that apply under the code of The Research Society/the Market and Social Research Society of Australia.